 - Abdominal wall and pelvic floor

 These changes play significant roles in how and why you should exercise during each trimester of pregnancy.
-Some of these physical adaptations can cause pain and discomfort.
-Doing these and other exercises during pregnancy can help lower the risks and symptoms.
+Some of these physical adaptations can cause pain and discomfort, but doing these and other exercises during pregnancy can help lower the risks and symptoms.11

 During pregnancy, your abdominal wall and ribcage expand to make room for your growing baby.
-Changes occur to the muscles’ line of pull and the ability to twist and turn and create force with your abdominals.
+Changes occur to the muscles’ line of pull and the ability to twist, turn, and create force with your abdominals.
 Your abdominal wall also separates — something called diastasis recti.
-This process is normal; most women experience a diastasis of more than 16 millimeters during the third trimester.4
+This process is normal; most women experience a diastasis of more than 16 millimeters during the third trimester.4,8

-The lengthening and weakening of the abdominal muscles can cause discomfort like low back pain or pelvic girdle pain.
-These pains occur in the lower back, base of the spine, or front of the pelvis.
-Discomfort can arise in the buttocks, inner thighs, and lower abdomen.
+The lengthening and weakening of the abdominal muscles can cause discomfort like low back pain or pelvic girdle pain.8,12 These pains occur in the lower back, base of the spine, or front of the pelvis.
+Discomfort can arise in the buttocks, inner thighs, and lower abdomen.12

 Other common issues during pregnancy and after birth are pelvic organ prolapse and urinary incontinence.
-Urinary incontinence affects between 17 and 25 percent of women in the early stages of pregnancy and 35 to 67 percent in the later stages.5 Studies show that properly exercising during pregnancy can help improve and treat these issues.6
+Stress urinary incontinence affects 41% of pregnant women.5 Studies show that properly exercising during pregnancy can help improve and treat these issues.6

 Exercises for a Stronger Core and Pelvic Floor

-Thankfully, exercising during pregnancy can help relieve these symptoms and help prevent your diastasis recti from worsening.7 Exercise can also help make healing your diastasis easier post-pregnancy if you start while pregnant.
+Thankfully, exercising during pregnancy and postpartum can help relieve these symptoms and help prevent your diastasis recti from worsening.13 Exercise can also help make healing your diastasis easier post-pregnancy if you start while pregnant.7

-A stronger core and pelvic floor assist in making the birthing process easier, faster, and safer.
-The American Academy of Obstetricians and Gynecologists recommends women without pregnancy complications should participate in moderate-intensity aerobic activity for at least 150 minutes per week.8
+A healthy core and pelvic floor have many benefits during birth and postpartum.17,18,19,20 The American College of Obstetricians and Gynecologists recommends that women without pregnancy complications should participate in moderate-intensity aerobic activity for at least 150 minutes per week.8

-The following are exercises you should do before giving birth.
-They will strengthen and protect your core and pelvic floor, helping to prevent diastasis recti, pelvic organ prolapse, and urinary incontinence.
+Here are exercises you should do before giving birth.
+They will strengthen and protect your core and pelvic floor, helping to prevent diastasis recti, pelvic organ prolapse, and urinary incontinence:

 1. Connection Breath

-Breathing seems like an unconscious process that requires no thought, but being able to breathe correctly helps keep equal tension through your core muscles to prevent diastasis recti and issues with your pelvic floor.
-Being able to connect your breath through your core and pelvic floor is a beneficial skill.
+Breathing seems like an unconscious process that requires no thought, but breathing correctly helps keep equal tension through your core muscles to prevent diastasis recti and issues with your pelvic floor.
+Being able to connect your breath through your core and pelvic floor is a beneficial skill.14 Here’s how to do it:

 Step Two: Breathe

-- Place one hand on your tummy and one on your chest
+- Place one hand on your tummy and the other on your chest.

-- Inhale, breathing into your hands, envisioning your pelvic floor like a balloon you are filing with your breath
+- Inhale, breathing into your hands.
+Envision your pelvic floor as a balloon you’re filling with your breath.

-- Think of your pelvic floor deflating upwards
+- Think of your pelvic floor deflating upward.

-- Inhale, envision your vagina and anus filing with air, pushing your sit bones away from each other
+- Inhale, and envision your vagina and anus filling with air, pushing your sit bones away from each other.

-- You should focus on the muscles of the vagina and perineum tightening and pulling upwards slightly
+- Focus on the muscles of the vagina and perineum tightening and pulling upward slightly.

-- Keep breathing, fully relaxing your vagina and anus when you inhale and tightening and pulling upwards when you exhale
+- Keep breathing, fully relaxing your vagina and anus when you inhale and tightening and pulling upward when you exhale.

-- When you get the hang of this, try practicing it when you are lifting things in your daily life or during exercise
+- When you get the hang of this, try practicing it when lifting things in your daily life or during exercise.

 2. Proper Kegels

 Kegels are one of the most important exercises you should do before giving birth.
 Traditional cues for Kegels come up short.
 There’s more to Kegels than just being able to stop your urine flow while on the toilet.
-This process does help you to find your pelvic floor muscles but does not do much to improve your pelvic floor muscles.
-It may even be detrimental.
+This process helps you find your pelvic floor muscles but doesn’t do much to improve your pelvic floor muscles.
+It may even be detrimental.15

 Here’s how to do them properly:

-- Using your connection breath, inhale, filling your diaphragm, and feeling it lower, relaxing and expanding your pelvic floor muscles
+- Using your connection breath, inhale, filling your diaphragm.
+Feel it lower, relaxing and expanding your pelvic floor muscles.

 3. Squatting

 Squatting is known for creating firm, round glutes, but it is also a very functional and important exercise for your core and pelvic floor strength.
-Doing squats with proper form helps to establish an appropriate alignment in your posture while you move around during the day — stooping to pick something up, lift a child or some groceries, or get up and down from a chair.
+Doing squats with proper form helps establish an appropriate alignment in your posture while you move around during the day — stooping to pick something up, lifting a child or groceries, or getting up and down from a chair.16

 Studies show that avoiding laying on your back and instead birthing in a squatting position can help the baby descend through the birth canal more efficiently and may result in:9